sannihithatummala23/RomanNumeralConverter/README.md

 >6.
 Integrate Grafana with Prometheus metrics: Login and click on "Add Data Source" and select "Prometheus", then add HTTP URL as you defined in prometheus.yml file.
 Create a dashboard to visualize Prometheus metrics.

+#####Steps to run the project

+>1.
+Run the shell script available in the GitHub Project(https://github.com/sannihithatummala23/DevOps) to automate the above steps
+>2.
+Deploy prometheus by executing the docker command:
+$docker run -d --name prometheus -p 9090:9090 -v {path_to_file}/prometheus.yml:/etc/prometheus/prometheus.yml prom/prometheus
+Note: The above step needs to be executed after the shell script, as the CLuster-IP of the roman-numeral-deploy pod needs to be updated at:
+  - job_name: 'spring-actuator'
+    metrics_path: '/actuator/prometheus'
+    scrape_interval: 5s
+    static_configs:
+    - targets: ['<Cluster-IP>:8080']

 #####Testing methodology
  >1.
 JUNIT test cases are already included as part of project to test positive (i.e giving integer as input) and negative case(i.e giving string as input).